-- 1. Load the disk pack in the console cabinet.

-- 2. Put the DPIR deck in the card hopper.

-- 3. Set the console mode switch on RUN.

-- 4. Press IMM STOP, then RESET on the console.

-- 5. Press START on the card reader.

-- 6. Press PROGRAM LOAD on the console.
+- 1. Load the disk pack in the console cabinet, turn the File Switch on, and wait for the FILE READY ( light to come on. - 2.
+Put the six-card loader, followed by the DPIR deck, in the card hopper. - 3.
+Set the console mode switch on RUN. - 4.
+Press IMM STOP, then RESET on the console. - 5.
+Press START on the card reader. - 6.
+Press PROGRAM LOAD on the console; when all cards have been read from the hopper, press START on the card reader.

-The DPIR is read in and the keyboard is selected.
+After DPIR is loaded, the routine waits at 02EE and the keyboard is selected.
 (The keyboard Select light comes on.)
 Wait for the File Ready light to come on and then:

-- 1. Enter the five-character ID to be written on the disk pack.
+- Enter a five-character ID (of your choice) to be written on the disk pack.
 If the ID is less than five characters, left-justify by following the ID with spaces.
-Only those characters recognized by the Super-visor should be used (see Appendix D).
+Only those characters recognized by the Supervisor should be used (see Appendix D).
 When the fifth character is entered, the program branches to execute.
 The disk surface is now cleared and the sector addresses are written.
-The routine waits at 038A. - 2.
+The routine waits at 03C2. - 2.
 Set all the Console Entry switches off. - 3.
 Press PROGRAM START.
 The defective sector and file protect address data is written on sector 0000.
 A scan of the disk is now performed to check for seek failures.
 If a seek or read failure occurs, the routine waits at 03EA.
 Other DPIR halt addresses are described in Table 10.

-Table 10.
+• Table 10.
 DPIR Halt Addresses